euctrl-pru/website/references/methodology/horizontal_flight_efficiency_pi.md

 ## Independence of local performance from performance outside the local area

-{% figure caption:"Independence of local performance from performance outside the local area" class:"img-responsive center-block" %}
+{% figure caption:"Figure 6: Independence of local performance from performance outside the local area" class:"img-responsive center-block" %}
-{% img hfe-06.png magick:resize:700x700 alt:'Independence of local performance from performance outside the local area' %}
+{% img hfe-06.png magick:resize:700x700 alt:'Figure 6: Independence of local performance from performance outside the local area' %}
 {% endfigure %}